 Need help installing?
 Please select your 3D printer:

 Note: To ensure a smooth update experience for users of both Ultimaker 3 and Ultimaker S5 printers, the firmware is being released separately for each printer.
-Firmware 5.1 will be available for the Ultimaker S5 on October 31, and then for the Ultimaker 3 in early November.
+Firmware 5.1 was made available for the Ultimaker S5 on October 31, and then for the Ultimaker 3 in early 2019.

 Faster active leveling.
 Active leveling is now approximately two minutes faster on the Ultimaker S5.
 This is achieved by reducing the time probing the Z-height at each point of the grid.
 Some improvements have been ported to the Ultimaker 3, while still maintaining a 3-probe sequence.
 More speed improvements are due in the next release.

 Accuracy and reliability improvements.
 Small blobs under the nozzle or build plate caused inaccuracies during active leveling and print core heating.
 To minimize the chances of this, each sequence has been improved for better accuracy.

 Flow sensor accuracy.
 Material run-out detection for the Ultimaker S5 is now more efficient, with reduced latency between run out detection and pausing.
 This means less missed extrusion, and a reduced chance of artifacts showing on a finished part where material has run out and been replaced mid-print.

 On-screen release notes.
 Release notes with descriptions of new features are now visible on the Ultimaker S5 touch screen when a firmware update is available.

 Print end bed temperature.
 The build plate temperature now remains visible on the Ultimaker 3 screen, even after it has cooled below 60°C, making object removal easier and more informed for users.